dfg225s/CandidateAssessmentFinal1/Readme.md

 ## Instructions
 1. Download the zip file of this code.
 2. Unzip locally and open in Visual Studio.
 This should work in both Windows and Mac versions of Visual Studio 2022.
 3. Email christian.whiting@ccsheriff.org to receive the database connection string.
+The information in the connection string should also allow you to connect to a database explorer (the Server Explorer tool in Visual Studio or the Azure Data Studio application would work well for exploring the dataset).
 4. Complete the tasks outlined below.
 5. Once completed, push your code to your own public repository and send the link to christian.whiting@ccsheriff.org and charles.martinez@ccsheriff.org.